 When Oakland Unified School District announced it would close five of its elementary schools in 2011, parents, students, teachers and community members voiced their outrage.
 A teacher from one of the five schools, Lakeview Elementary, led his students on a march to a school board meeting.

 Featherweights Roberto Bonilla and Eric Hunter fight at The Blue Horizon boxing club in Philadelphia.

 Norm Provost calls himself the unofficial mayor of Peak’s Island, a small island off the coast of Portland, Maine.
-He likes to spend time in the island’s abandoned navy barracks, this one now covered with graffiti.

 At the end of each day buyers from Portland scramble to purchase the best-looking urchins and then ship them to Asia, where the roe is a popular delicacy.

 Tommy and his teenage girlfriend have a son, Kohyn, together.

 Tommy is slowly fixing the trailer he grew up in for his new family.
 He plans on turning his old bedroom into a nursery for Kohyn.